 The words shown above are free to view.
 Click on links above to view these words, or explore further using the advanced search (learn how to search the OED here).
-If you would like to explore further but do not have personal or institutional access to the OED, get in touch to request a temporary access code.*

 Use the submissions form below to suggest a Nigerian English word for inclusion in the OED:

 The OED works in partnership with external experts from or in Nigeria to ensure that our entries for Nigerian English words draw from local knowledge and expertise and reflect the everyday reality and distinctive identity of the Nigerian English-speaking community.

 Nigerian English resources: from the OED webinar series

 One particularly interesting set of such loanwords and coinages has to do with Nigerian street food.
 The word buka, borrowed from Hausa and Yoruba and first attested in 1972, refers to a roadside restaurant or street stall that sells local fare at low prices.
 Another term for such eating places first evidenced in 1980 is bukateria, which adds to buka the –teria ending from the word cafeteria.
 An even more creative synonym is mama put, from 1979, which comes from the way that customers usually order food in a buka: they say ‘Mama, put…’ to the woman running the stall, and indicate the dish they want.
 The word later became a generic name for the female food vendors themselves—Nobel Prize-winning Nigerian playwright Wole Soyinka notably includes a Mama Put character in one of his works.

 Excerpt taken from OED blog post, ‘Release notes: Nigerian English’